luxonis/models/README.md

 For export you must use the same `model` configuration as in training in addition to `exporter` block in config.
 In this block you must define `export_weights`, other parameters are optional and can be left as default.

-There is also an option to upload .ckpt, .onnx and config.yaml files to S3 bucket.
-To do this you have to specify `bucket` and `upload_directory` to configure S3 upload location.
-If `Config` was initialized with MLFlow path ([look here for options](#initialization)) then files are uploaded to that run as artifacts instead of using specified `bucket` and `upload_directory`.
+There is also an option to upload .ckpt, .onnx and config.yaml files to remote storage.
+If this is active you need to specify `upload_directory`.
+See [here](#paths) for examples but note that local path is not valid in this case. **Note**: This path can be overridden by `train.callbacks.export_on_finish` callback.

 ```yaml
 exporter: